 Lenses with retractable lens barrel buttons can not be used when retracted.
 To unlock and extend the lens, readying the camera for use, keep the retractable lens barrel button pressed (1) while rotating the zoom ring as shown (2).
 The lens can be retracted and the zoom ring locked by pressing the button and rotating the ring in the opposite direction.
-Be careful not to press the retractable lens barrel button while attaching or removing the lens.
+Retract the lens before removal, and be careful not to press the retractable lens barrel button while attaching or removing the lens.